 Tammy Erikson questioned the belief that somehow everyone in an organisation values the same thing in 2012.
 In 2017 the Taylor Review highlighted the importance of the employee voice, and work that is adequately rewarded.
 The Institute of Leadership & Management research recognises a disconnect between personal and organisational values and BITC research suggests that a commitment to diversity isn’t the lived experienced of minority groups at work.

 This body of work is a reminder to us all to revisit our own values, to examine the role of work in our lives and to appreciate the strong connection between values and our well-being at work and at home.
 I would like to offer you the opportunity to do that this week, and join us at International Leadership Week (18-21 Nov) where we will continue to investigate personal and organisational values with some of the world’s most well-respected thought-leaders, authors and business leaders; we are delighted to have four of the world’s Top 50 Thinkers speaking.
 It will be a fascinating exploration which I’m sure will uncover both similar personal values despite geographical, political, religious and cultural differences as well as interesting local challenges important to us all in our global market place.
-Join us, free, here.
+Join us for free.